 It’s nice to splurge sometimes on a delicious meal, but it’s even nicer to have that same delicious meal for a fraction of the cost!
 That’s why we love healthy chicken alfredo, too.

-This is the best, cheapest, spaghetti I have ever had anywhere!
+This is the best, cheapest, simple spaghetti recipe I have ever had anywhere!

-You will be amazed at how these simple ingredients make the tastiest spaghetti pasta sauce recipe!
+You will be amazed at how these simple ingredients make the tastiest easy spaghetti recipe!

 - Spaghetti: Any pasta will work.
 I prefer using whole wheat or whole grain because it contains fibre and nutrients.
 If you use regular white pasta, please note the nutritional information of this delicious spaghetti recipe will change.
 Gluten free spaghetti such as brown rice, or quinoa, will also work but it does cook faster than wheat.
 So watch it to avoid a mushy mess.